The "Cool Tube" preamp was introduced at the

 hot, the tone will be warm, but the tube always

-Frary's "Eleventh Hour" played on a Hirade TH90 Classical Guitar.
-CoolTube pickup jacked into a Mackie mixer and recorded on a Tascam audio recorder.
+Frary's "Eleventh Hour" played on a Hirade TH-90 Classical Guitar.
+CoolTube pickup jacked into a Trace Acoustic Cube and recorded with a Shure condenser mic and Tascam audio recorder.

-players will find a most useful array of
+and Hirade players will find a useful array of

 features to enhance their recording or live